Creative and geometric times in physics, mathematics, logic, and philosophy: More insights on time(s) from physical theories

 As already recalled, geometric time is the conception of time derived from the regularities of some phenomena described by classical physics, like the motion of planets and satellites in the solar system which in turn led to a dominant deterministic world-view in physics.
 As remarked by G. E. M. Anscombe, $\vir$the high success of Newton's astronomy was in one way an intellectual disaster: it produced an illusion... for this gave the impression that we had here an ideal of scientific explanation; whereas the truth was, it was mere obligingness on the part of the solar system, by having had so peaceful a history in recorded time, to provide such a model." \cite{anscombe1971causality}.

 We agree with H. Reichenback that $\vir$the properties of time which the theory of relativity has discovered have nothing to do with its treatment as fourth dimension.
 This procedure was already possible in classical physics, where it was frequently used.
 However, according to the theory of relativity the four-dimensional manifold is of a new type; it obeys laws different from those of classical theory" \cite{reichenbach2012philosophy}.
 And indeed it was the advent of the theory of (both special and general) relativity that popularized further the idea of geometric time.
-Therein, not only is time a parameter, but it seems to lose any special role with respect to space.
+Therein, not only is time a parameter, but it seems to lose any special conceptual role with respect to space (besides the signature of the Minkowski metric, which assigns opposite signs to spatial and temporal components).

 Geometric time intervals are not relativistically invariant.
 Indeed, the (geometric) time of a moving observer at speed $v$ (with respect to a given reference frame) undergoes a dilation of a factor $\sqrt{1-\frac{v^2}{c^2}}$, according to the Lorentz transformations.
 Geometric time can be manipulated by using the scenario of the twin paradox.
 This means to prepare two identical systems ($K$ and $L$), send one of them (say $L$) away, and finally bring $L$ back together with $K$.
 Since $L$'s local clock passes at a slower rate than the one of $K$, the geometric time elapsed for the system $L$ will be shorter than the one elapsed for $K$ (the higher $v$, the larger the dilation).
-Let us consider again the example of the weather in Geneva in a month time, and let us assume that the same computation of the outcome is carried out with a computer $K$ and with a moving computer $L$ (assuming that they are using the same algorithm and identical computers).
+Let us consider again the example of the weather in Geneva in a month's time, and let us assume that the same computation of the outcome is carried out with a computer $K$ and with a moving computer $L$ (assuming that they are using the same algorithm and identical computers).
 If at the event in which they meet again, $K$'s clock has registered a time $\Delta t'$ (which is the time that it takes for her computer to return an outcome), $L$'s program would still be running due to time dilation.
 This shows again that geometric time can be manipulated.
-On the contrary, it is unclear whether there is any way to let creative time $\vir$run faster".
+On the contrary, it is unclear whether there is any way to let creative time $\vir$run slower".